 No. 11 Penn State beats Rutgers for the 16th straight time

-PISCATAWAY, N.J.
-(AP) James Franklin picked up his 100th career coaching victory by seeing No. 11 Penn State make big plays in every phase of the game.
+PISCATAWAY, N.J. – James Franklin picked up his 100th career coaching victory by seeing No. 11 Penn State make big plays in every phase of the game.

 Sean Clifford ran for a touchdown and threw for another and the Nittany Lions scored twice on fumble returns and once on a kickoff return in beating Rutgers 55-10 Saturday.